-(LONDON) – The Urban Land Institute (ULI) and Hines, the international real estate firm, have announced the opening of the 2021 ULI Hines Student Competition – Europe, a team challenge for universities and business schools from across the region that tests students’ skills in applying their knowledge about all aspects of real estate and land-use in a practical case study.
-Applications are now open and the deadline for submitting entries is January 31 2021.
+(LONDON) – The Urban Land Institute (ULI) and Hines, the international real estate firm, have launched the 2022 ULI Hines Student Competition – Europe, with a call for entries.
+This third-annual team challenge for universities and business schools across Europe will test students’ skills in applying their knowledge of all aspects of real estate and land use in a practical and challenging exercise.
+Applications are now open, and the deadline for submissions is 16 February 2022.

-The competition offers eligible students the opportunity to form multidisciplinary teams and engage in a challenging, 360° exercise in responsible land use, focusing on the changing shape of office environments.
-Students will work in teams of four and will be set the task of working on a challenge which assesses their understanding of the core components of real estate design, development, investment and finance, as well as social and environmental issues that impact decisions around land-use and sustainable development.
+To qualify, students are invited to form multidisciplinary teams of four that demonstrate real diversity, before engaging in a challenging exercise in responsible land use that tests their understanding of the core components of real estate finance and investment, planning and development, as well as the social and environmental issues that impact decisions around land-use and sustainable development.

 - a fast-track to the Hines internship program;

-- a guided tour of a live project and participation in project meetings in Hines’ European offices (as travel restrictions allow); and,
+- a guided tour of a live development project and participation in project meetings in Hines’ European offices (as travel restrictions allow);

-- a one-year ULI membership – providing access to research content, events, webinars, education and mentorship programs, knowledge sharing and connections with a multidisciplinary global network of real estate and land use professionals.
+- a one-year ULI membership – providing access to research content, events, webinars, education and mentorship programmes, knowledge sharing and connections with a multidisciplinary global network of real estate and land use professionals; and,

 Further details on ULI Hines Student Competition – Europe